-Prior to thesis submission, the student must submit the thesis to plagiarism detection software available on the 1GST1 Canvas module.
-The student should discuss the report with their supervisor(s).
-If the thesis has a high similarity ratio with work already in the public domain then they should decide on remedial action.
-The student should then send the thesis to a member of the GRC, who will check that the thesis satisfies the required standard of structure, quality of figures etc. The student can proceed to submit the thesis once the GRC member, primary supervisor and student have signed off on the EOG-020 form (EOG-021 in the case of Research Masters).
+The student should firstly send the thesis to a member of the GRC, who will check that the thesis satisfies the required standard of structure, quality of figures etc. and will submit the thesis to plagiarism detection software.
+The student can proceed to submit the thesis once the GRC member, primary supervisor and student have signed off on the EOG-020 form.